 - PayFazz: 457 employees as of September 2021 and closed a convertible note after YC (September 2017).
 Raised $21M Series A in November 2018.
 Raised $53MM Series B in July 2020

 - 70MillionJobs: Finalist in the Social and Culture Technologies Category at SXSW Accelerator Pitch Event.
-Raised $150k from Quake Capital Partners in March 2019.
-13 employees as of September 2021
+Raised $150k from Quake Capital Partners in March 2019

-- Piggy: Pivoted into banking for couples: 18 employees as of September 2021, but no money raised since YC
+- Piggy: Pivoted into banking for couples; 21 employees as of April 2022

 - Ubiq: Little to no press since YC.
-Last blog post on the website is 10/30/17.
+The last blog post on the website is 10/30/17.
 I’m calling this one dead.

 - Net30: Similar to Ubiq, little to no press since YC.
-Down to 2 employees on LinkedIn.
 Haven’t raised money post-YC.
 I’m calling this one dead.